 - water turbines – this will not apply to water turbines supplied after 1 October 2019

 The lower rate of VAT applies if the energy saving materials are installed and the work is done on residential accommodation.

 The lower rate applies on any necessary extra work that needs to be done as part of the installation.
 For the installation of a ground source heat pump system this includes the heat pump, the ground loop, system controls and any other installation ancillary to the supply.
-Because a ground source heat pump installation provides heat at a lower temperature than a fossil fuel boiler there will usually be a need to increase the number or size of the radiators as part of the ancillary work or to install underfloor heating.
+Because a ground source heat pump installation generally provides heat at a lower temperature than a fossil fuel boiler there may be a need to increase the number or size of the radiators as part of the ancillary work or to install underfloor heating.
 See Heat Emitter Guide.

 - the reduced rate does not apply if you buy materials directly: it only applies if you buy an installation (which includes the supply of materials)